epartington/pan-os-mcp/docs/fixes/mcp_session_management_consolidated.md

 ## Solution Implementation

-The solution was to follow the MCP SDK's prescribed pattern exactly:
+The solution was to follow the MCP SDK's prescribed pattern exactly, with additional error handling to gracefully manage client disconnections:

 ```python
 async def handle_sse(request):